 - Putting quantity over quality.
 With a heavy publishing schedule, it’s easy to let quality lapse in the interest of time.
 But in many cases, it’s better to publish nothing than something of poor quality.
 Here’s why: The time users spend on a page is one of many signals Google uses to judge whether content is helpful or not.
 If Google notices people find your content, only to quickly hit the back button when they discover it doesn’t actually answer their question, Google may interpret that as poor quality content and bury your website into search engine obscurity.
 If time is short, spend it crafting high-quality content, even if that means publishing less.

 - Being overly promotional.
 Another common mistake is to think of content marketing as another opportunity to talk about what you do and how great you are.
 While the ultimate goal is converting a lead, don’t push your services too soon or pull a bait-and-switch by leading prospects onto your site only to turn around and beat your chest without providing anything of value.
 Good quality content is helpful first and foremost.

 - Over-generalizing.
 This goes for both the audience you write for and the topics you write about.
 Before creating anything, make sure you’ve identified a specific target audience with a well-developed buyer persona and ensure the content is tailored to them.
 Similarly, if you’re only targeting local prospects, make sure to write articles targeted to your state or region.

-Read on: Why Blogging is Essential for Franchise SEO and Lead Conversion
+Read on: Why Your Franchise Needs a Blog: SEO and Lead Conversion

 3. Optimize beyond your website